 This post may contain affiliate links.
 Please see my disclosure policy for details.

-I didn’t even tell my mum I was flying in one there until I landed (as I knew she’d worry) and sent her the photos to prove it afterwards!
+I didn’t even tell my mum I was flying in one there until I landed (as I knew she’d worry) and sent her the photos to prove it afterward!

 As this was my first time flying in an air balloon, I have to admit I was a little nervous.
 But floating high over the Valley of the Kings was nothing but spectacular.